 You check blood glucose levels with a device called a blood glucose meter.
 It uses a drop of blood, usually from a finger, to check glucose levels.

 Your doctor can help you plan how often you should check your child's or your own glucose.
 This may be before each meal and at bedtime.
 You might also check it two hours after meals and when exercising.

-Regularly monitoring blood glucose and carefully managing insulin doses can help you avoid two potentially serious problems: hypoglycaemia and hyperglycaemia.
+Regularly monitoring blood glucose and carefully managing insulin doses can help you avoid two potentially serious problems: hypoglycemia and hyperglycemia.

-If people with type 1 diabetes take too much insulin, they can get hypoglycaemia.
+If people with type 1 diabetes take too much insulin, they can get hypoglycemia.
 This happens because their blood glucose drops too low.

 Symptoms include feeling very hungry, nervous, shaky, sweaty, dizzy, or confused.
 You should talk to your doctor about what you should do if you or your child gets these symptoms.

 If the symptoms are mild, taking glucose tablets or gels, or drinking milk or juice, may be all the treatment that's needed.
-However, severe hypoglycaemia is an emergency and requires prompt medical treatment.
+However, severe hypoglycemia is an emergency and requires prompt medical treatment.

 If people don't take enough insulin, their blood glucose can get too high.
-This is called hyperglycaemia, and it also requires prompt treatment.
+This is called hyperglycemia, and it also requires prompt treatment.